 1. GREEN TEA HAS FAT BURNING PROPERTIES

 Speeding up your metabolism is a sure-fire way to feel better in general.
 When your bodily systems are working at top-notch capacity, it’s a bonus to overall health.
 And the fact that green tea increases fat burning means that your blood is flowing better, your heart is pumping at a rate it should, and your digestive system is humming right along.
+The ECEG we talked about earlier is thought to boost the metabolism too.

 2. GREEN TEA MAY FIGHT CERTAIN CANCERS

 This is big.
 After all, we all know someone who has been affected by cancer and may have even faced it ourselves.
 So, to know that green tea may fight cancer is a pretty big incentive to add it to your day.
 The types of cancer that may be prevented are pretty numerous, too, including mouth, kidney, pancreas, stomach, and mammary glands, among others.
+So, a delicious cup of green tea helps with cancer prevention and that’s another reason to enjoy it.

 3. GREEN TEA MAY HELP WITH WEIGHT LOSS